tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 ![mycrypto private key](Images/mycrypto-private-key.gif)

-Have the students catch up to this point and ensure everyone knows how to extract the private key.
+Have the students catch up to this point, and ensure everyone knows how to extract the private key.

 Now, navigate back to your Python editor.

 Define the private key in a variable.
-Your code should look like this at this point:
+At this point, your code should look like this:

 ```python
 from web3 import Web3